Modeling Deontic Modal Logic in ASP: Deontic Modal Logic in ASP

 \section{Deontic Modal Logic in ASP}

-Next we show that deontic modal logic can also be modeled in ASP.
-Deontic logic is the logic of obligation, permission, and prohibition; and like alethic logic has six modal notions.
+Next, we show that deontic modal logic can also be modeled in ASP.
+Deontic logic is the logic of obligation, permission, and prohibition; and like alethic modal logic has six modal notions (Fig.~\ref{fig:deontic}).
+Like in alethic modal logic, Fig.~\ref{fig:deontic} shows that we can express operators 2 through 6 using the OB$p$ operator (denoting $p$ is obligatory).